backlineint/drupal-inertia-sandbox/README.md

 Provides examples of the two existing methods provided by the Inertia module.

+In the browser, try inspecting the #app element.
+You'll see the data-page attribute, which contains the serialized json used when mounting the Inertia app.

+When viewing a node - with js disabled, you'll see template elements for each field.
+With js enabled, you'll see the React components that replace those.

 #### Inertia::render

 The module provides a custom route at `/inertia/example` that uses the